 Eastern Box Turtle

-Shelly is one of our animal ambassadors.
-She accompanies staff to preschools to help educate students about her species.
+Sheldon is one of our animal ambassadors.
+He or his companion Terra accompany staff to preschools to help educate students about their species.